Bohemian Matrix Geometry: The Effect of Matrix Structure

 At the edges of Figures~\ref{fig:fourthroots} and~\ref{fig:scottishcross} we see clear indication of fractal gasket-like structures.
 When the population is third roots of unity, we see Sierpinski gaskets; when the population only has two elements, we see pairs, and pairs of pairs, recursively; with five-element populations we see recursive pentagonal structures.
 The phenomenon seems universal for upper Hessenberg Toeplitz matrices.
-We now give an explanation for this behaviour in this section.
+We conjectured that there must be a recursive construction underlying this, and we now know this to be true.

-The keys to understanding this are the spectral theory of Toeplitz matrices, the improved Gerschgorin bound of Theorem~\ref{thm:bound}, and to consider the characteristic polynomials.
-For this structure, there is a recurrence relation for the characteristic polynomial, say $Q_n(z)$, of a unit upper Hessenberg zero diagonal matrix, namely
+The keys to understanding this are the spectral theory of Toeplitz matrices, the improved Gerschgorin bound of Theorem~\ref{thm:bound}, and a recurrence for the characteristic polynomials.
+Denote the characteristic polynomial of a unit upper Hessenberg zero diagonal matrix by $Q$: then we have

 There is a somewhat more complicated recurrence relation for a general upper Hessenberg matrix; see~\cite{Chan2020}.
 Proofs can be found in many places, for instance~\cite{Cahill2002}.
 The final term is $\pm t_n Q_0(z)$ and $Q_0(z) = 1$.